AsymLabs/realpath-lib/README.md

 >validate_realpath

 `realpath-lib` was inspired in part by realpath tools that are available in other programming languages.
-We are not aware of a Bash specific version that does not require external or other platform specific dependencies.
-This is pure Bash.
-It just works.
+This script illustrates that path processing can be done in Bash with minimal dependencies.
+This script requires only the widely used posix standard utility **ls** to resolve symlinked file names only.
+There are no other dependencies.
+It should work across Unix systems and variants.

 Motivation
 ==========